randomnerd/meteor-electron/meteor-readme.md

 1. When meteor starts up, it will create 1 folder in the root of your app and 2 sub-folders:

     /.electron           =>   Electron is downloaded here
-      -  /electronApp    =>   Your Electron-specific code goes here
+      -  /app            =>   Your Electron-specific code goes here - You can make changes to how your Electron app works
       -  /output         =>   Your app will be sent here when you package it
-2. It will proceed to download the boilerplate main.js & package.json needed for Electron
+2. It will proceed to copy the default main.js & package.json
-3. Creates a package.json in the root if one is not present
+3. Creates an electron.json in the root if one is not present
 4. Runs Electron

 ###Packaging Your App For Electron

-1. In your package.json set
+1. In your electron.json set

     "packageApp": true